Searxly/Searxly-source-code/README.md

 The Xcode project still *references* these omitted files, so a fresh clone will show missing-file references and will not compile into a shippable app.
 This is intentional: it gives visibility into the surrounding implementation while official, code-signed releases go through proper distribution channels.
 The maintainer keeps the complete working copy privately.

-The repository has been sanitized for public visibility:
-- Personal information and machine-specific paths have been removed
-- Secrets have been replaced with clear placeholders (`settings.yml` is generated from `settings.yml.example` at runtime)

 ## License